calleboketoft/todo-client/README.md

 ```

-Try out the new application
+Try out the new application by starting the development server in a terminal:
 ```bash
 npm start
 ```

+The project is available at http://localhost:4200.
 Live reload is enabled by default so editing any file will cause a re-compile and browser reload.

 ## Adding NgRX store and effects
-We will use the NgRX modules for state management.
+We will use the NgRX modules for state management and side-effects (making requests to the server).

 NgRX is a collection of Reactive libraries for Angular. https://github.com/ngrx/platform
 * @ngrx/store - RxJS powered state management for Angular applications, inspired by Redux
 * @ngrx/effects - Side Effect model for @ngrx/store to model event sources as actions.

+Install the NgRX packages into `stugan-client`:

 ```bash
 npm install --save @ngrx/store @ngrx/effects